 Back in January we kicked off the organise challenges with year planning.
 This same method can work well with helping to organise family.
-This is a great way of keeping track of the regular activities and commitments that pop up, using the planner printable you can find here.
+This is a great way of keeping track of the regular activities and commitments that pop up, using the planner printable.

 - Appointments (medical, education, etc)

 - School activities